UniverseDevel/zabbix-templates/README.md

 - **Shelly Motion**
 - more to come (I hope)...

-Each device contains two templates one is using HTTP calls to collect device information from API status page and other is collecting device information from MQTT broker "shellies/*/info" topic.
+Each device has two templates, one is using HTTP calls to collect device information from API status page and other is collecting device information from MQTT broker "shellies/*/info" topic.
 Templates were tested and created on Zabbix version 5.4 but some other versions will most likely work as well.

 # How to configure HTTP templates